 Dortmund deserve a huge pat on the back for selling Alcacer for £19.4m and buying Haaland for a fee just south of that, despite most — if not all — of Europe’s elite clubs circling Salzburg like a swarm of bloodthirsty vultures.

 Haaland will receive no greater education than that at Dortmund, and he has already shown why he was grabbing all the headlines in Austria.
-Thus far the young Norwegian has bagged 13 goals and three assists in 14 games for his new club.
+Thus far the young Norwegian has bagged 39 goals in 41 games for Dortmund.